Riyufuchi/Marvus/README.md

 # Marvus

 ## About

-This is simple application for managing finances.
+This is simple application in Java Swing (This application **requires Java 21**) for managing finances.
 This application use my private proprietary library, that I don't just share, so this code is just for showcase.

 This project is continuing in my older project and it was started on: Apr 29, 2022.